BhavneetSinghYadav/Meta-Symbolic-ARC-Solver-System-v1-Cognition-Engine/README.md

 ## 6. Output & Logging

 Predicted grids for datasets are written to `submission.json`.
 When `solve_task` runs with `debug=True` a detailed log file is created under `logs/` describing extracted rules, conflicts and scoring statistics.
 Failures below a score threshold are appended to `logs/failure_log.jsonl` as JSON lines containing `intermediate_grids`, `color_lineage`, `rejection_stage` and, when score tracing is enabled, a `score_trace` breakdown.
+Fallback predictions are now skipped when a candidate rule exactly matches the target (`similarity==1.0`).
+If such a rule exists but cannot be executed the fallback entry is tagged with `reason: high_cost_valid_rule` in the log.

 ## 7. Example Tasks & Visualizations